microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 much of the boilerplate from their `profiles.json` files, and trim it down just to their modifications.

+### Dynamic Profile Generators Need to be Enabled
+With the current proposal, profiles that are generated by a dynamic profile generator _need_ that generator to be enabled for the profile to appear in the list of profiles.
+If the generator isn't enabled, then the important parts of the profile (name, commandline) will never be set, and the profile's settings from the user settings will be ignored at runtime.

+For generators where the generation of profiles might be a lengthy process, this could negatively impact startup time.
+Take for example, some hypothetical generator that needs to make web requests to generate dynamic profiles.
+Because we need the finalized settings to be able to launch the terminal, we'll be stuck loading until that generator is complete.

+However, if the user disables that generator entirely, we'll never display that profile to the user, even if they've done that setup before.

+So the trade-off with this design is that non-existent dynamic profiles will never roam to machines where they don't exist and aren't valid, but the generators _must_ be enabled to use the dynamic profiles.

 ## Future considerations
 * It's possible that a very similar layering loading mechanism could be used to layer per-machine settings with roaming settings.
 Currently, there's only one